 KURA KURA (Long Long Ago): A video highlighting life on on Noongar boodja pre colonisation (before 1836).
-This video was created by Noongar Kaartdijin Aboriginal Corporation, Dudja Dreaming Cultural Services, and produced by Milimili Wadjela Support Service in Toodyay, WA (all on Noongar boodja)
+This video was created in-house by Noongar Kaartdijin Aboriginal Corporation, Dudja Dreaming Cultural Service, and Milimili Wadjela Support Service in Toodyay, WA (all on Noongar boodja)

-To begin Truth Telling, and then Healing – Aboriginal people need to tell their history, and non-Aboriginal people need to listen.
-It is part of truth, justice and healing for everyone in our community.
+To begin Truth Telling, and then Healing – Aboriginal people need to tell their history, and non-Aboriginal people need to listen (Truth Listening).
+This is part of truth, justice, and healing for everyone in our community.

 This 2023 National award winning Gnulla Karnany Waangkiny (Our Truth Telling) installation was a collaborative project - led by NKAC - with Shire support through their Reconciliation Action Plan, and funded by LotteryWest.
 Through a Noongar 'voice' GKW highlights traditional life pre colonisation and the dark history and unjust treatment of Noongar people post colonisation.
 View GKW installation at the Newcastle Gaol Museum.
 The Shire, in partnership with NKAC, is the first local government in WA to research and show case the local 'Truth Telling' as a significant permanent display in the Museum in a dedicated space.